-2. $$p \le p_n^ \equiv \min\{\frac{k_n - \beta}{\frac{k_n}{N - n + 1} - \beta}, 1\}.$$
+2. $$p \le p_n^ \equiv \min\{\frac{k_n - \beta}{\frac{k_n}{N - n + 1} - \beta}, 1\}$$

-This result provides two conditions, on the model parameters and the common belief about the state, that are both necessary and sufficient for the firm to truth tell.
-The first condition, that $k_n \leq \beta$, was both necessary and sufficient for truth telling under a monopoly (Claim 1).
+Let us take stock of this result.
+It provides two conditions, on the model parameters and the common belief about the state, that are both necessary and sufficient for the firm to truth tell.
+The first condition, that $k_n \leq \beta$, was both necessary and sufficient for truthtelling under a monopoly (Claim 1).
 However, Proposition 1 asserts that when firms face competition, this condition alone is not enough to ensure truth telling.
 A second condition is required: the common belief about the state must be sufficiently low, lying below some threshold p_n^ .
-That is, firms must also be sufficiently skeptical about the validity of the story.
+That is, firms must be sufficiently skeptical about the validity of the story.

-The necessity of this second condition illustrates an important point: $truth\ telling\ is\ harder$ to sustain under competition.
+The necessity of this second condition illustrates an important point: truth telling is harder to sustain under competition.
 To understand why, note that truth telling is possible only if the firm does not have an incentive to deviate by faking.
-In the monopoly case, this was true as long as the cost of an error (β) outweighed the benefit from reporting (k).
-However, competition introduces an additional cost to truth telling: the risk of being preempted.
+In the monopoly case, this was true as long as the cost of an incorrect report β outweighed the benefit from reporting (k).
+However competition introduces an additional cost to truth telling: the risk of being preempted.
 If a firm engages in truth telling, there is a risk that its opponent learns the story is true, and thus reports first.
-A firm can evade this risk by faking, which ensures that it will not be preempted.
+A firm can evade this risk by faking, which ensures that it won't be preempted.

-In the above reasoning, we took for granted that being preempted is costly for the firm whenever it is truth telling.
-Let us now explain why this is true.
-It is most obvious in the winner takes all case: all firms, with the exception of the first to report, are guaranteed to earn a payoff of zero, i.e., $k_n = 0$ for all n > 1.
+In the above reasoning, we took for granted that being preempted is costly for the firm whenever it is truth-telling Let us now explain why this is the case.
+It is most obvious in the winner takes all case: all firms, with the exception of the first to make a report, are guaranteed to earn a payoff of zero, i.e., $k_n = 0$ for all n > 1.
 In this case, the costliness of being preempted is an artifact of the model parameters: a firm who is preempted will earn nothing from reporting.
-Generally, however, the decreasing nature of the k_n alone does not guarantee that being preempted is costly: improved credibility for succeeding firms could endogenously counteract the decay in the k_n and make being preempted costless, or even beneficial.
+Generally, however, the decreasing nature of the k_n alone does not guarantee that being preempted is costly: improved credibility for succeeding firms could endogenously counteract the decay in the k_n and make being preempted costless.
 However, one can show that being preempted must be costly for the firm whenever it is truth telling.
 This is due to the fact that truthfulness guarantees that the firm enjoys full credibility, which leaves no room for improvement in credibility.